-1.1 Ministry of Railways (Government of India) has entrusted the work of planning, implementation and management of freight corridor networks to Dedicated Freight Corridor Corporation of India Limited (DFCCIL), a special purpose vehicle, set up by the Government of India.
-Government of India has approached the World Bank to provide financial assistance for the development of Eastern Dedicated Freight Corridor from Mughal Sarai to Ludhiana in two phases.
-In order to proceed with the project in a synchronized and systematic manner, DFCCIL has proposed three sections of EDFC to be funded by World Bank in different phases as under.
-As can be seen in Table 1.1, total length of the proposed Khurja-Ludhiana section is 408 Kms.
+1.1 Ministry of Railways (Government of India) has entrusted the work of planning, implementation and management of selected freight corridor networks to Dedicated Freight Corridor Corporation of India Limited (DFCCIL), a Special Purpose Vehicle set up by the Government of India.
+Government of India has approached the World Bank to provide financial assistance for the development of Eastern Dedicated Freight Corridor from Mughal Sarai to Khurja.
+In order to proceed with the project in a synchronized and systematic manner, DFCCIL has identified Bhaupur - Khurja as phase I (APL-I), Mughal Sarai - Bhaupur as phase II and Sahnewal-Khurja- Dadri as Phase III of the project proposed to be funded by World Bank.